-When properly functioning, the main muscles of movement provide the central framework for the body to work as it should - strong, balanced and pain-free.
-If there is a deficiency in the usage of these muscles the body tries to compensate by using other areas of muscle, but the body is not balanced and the burden of movement is unevenly distributed.
+If there is a deficiency in the usage of the main muscles of movement the body tries to compensate by using other areas of other muscles to mimic their action (working muscles) but the burden of movement is unevenly distributed and the body becomes imbalanced.

-Muscles become over-burdened leading to fatigue, spasms, strains and pain.
+Muscles become over-burdened and stressed leading to fatigue, spasms, strains and pain.

 The burden shifts around and around as the body adjusts its posture trying to avoid the painful areas.